Return To Practice: Licensure Administration

 APEGA will not review applications until all required documents are received.

-Note:If your lapse in licensure is longer than seven years, or you were cancelled for CPD non-compliance, you must apply for licensure through the registration process found on the Apply page.
+Note: If your lapse in licensure is longer than seven years, or you were cancelled for continuing professional development non-compliance, you must re-apply for licensure through the registration process found on the Applying to Become an APEGA Member page.

 • If your lapse in APEGA licensure is less than two years but more than 90 days, you will be subject to an administrative review of your APEGA record history, including:

-Download the Reinstatement Application (PDF)
+Download the Reinstatement of Licensure Application (PDF)

 You must pay any outstanding annual dues attached to your record once your licence has been reactivated.

-Eligibility requirements for reactivation
+Eligibility criteria for reactivation

-• you were previously registered with APEGA as a licensed professional (professional member, licensee, or professional licensee)
+• you were previously registered with APEGA as a licensed professional (professional member, licensee, or professional licensee);

 • your cancellation is for one of the following reasons:

-• non-payment of annual dues (struck/non-payment)
+• non-payment of annual dues (struck/non-payment);

-• resignation (voluntary cancellation)
+• resignation (voluntary cancellation); or

-• failure to complete the mandatory section of the annual declaration
+• failure to complete the mandatory section of the annual declaration;

 Download the Licence Reactivation Application (PDF)